 What does residential time and parenting time mean in Tennessee custody law?

 In Tennessee custody law, residential time and parenting time mean the same thing and can be used interchangeably.
-In everyday conversation, though, judges and lawyers may still use the word “visitation.”
-In this general sense, visitation merely refers to the time a non-custodial parent spends with the child.
+In everyday conversation, though, Tennessee judges and lawyers may still use the words “child visitation.”
+In this general sense, child visitation in Tennessee merely refers to the time a non-custodial parent spends with the child.
 Parenting time and residential time both refer to the time each parent enjoys with the child or children.

 What is a parenting plan in Tennessee?